jenna-tb-ekwealor/meep_lab/content/post/2025-05-03-cose2025/index.md

 Posters are evaluated by faculty and graduate student judges based on clarity, design, presentation, and research significance.
 Katrina won **3rd place**!

-Her project focuses on the ecology of epiphytic lichens on coyote brush (Baccharis pilularis) at San Bruno Mountain, looking at species distribution, morphology, and reproductive strategies across microhabitats.
+Her project focuses on the ecology of epiphytic lichens on coyote brush (*Baccharis pilularis*) at San Bruno Mountain, looking at species distribution, morphology, and reproductive strategies across microhabitats.

 Congratulations, Katrina!

+MEEP Lab senior **Emory Adelman** also presented a poster based on a class research project.
+In addition, **former MEEP Lab undergrads** from the [2024 PSP summer research group](../../../post/2024-07-27-summer2024/) presented new work from other classes and labs.
+It was great to see so many familiar faces and projects throughout the showcase.

+Stop by Hensill Hall 4th floor case (outside of the lab in HH 405) to see the poster for yourself.

 <figure>
 <a href="katrina_poster.jpg/"><img